 Just as Subversion uses properties to store extra information about the files, directories, and revisions that it contains, you might also find properties to be of similar use.
-Some part of the processes around Subversion's usage to which you adhere, or maybe some additional tooling around Subversion that you use, might find utility in having a place close to your versioned data to hang custom metadata about that data.
+You might find it useful to have a place close to your versioned data to hang custom metadata about that data.